The application period for the 2020 - 2021 school year will begin on October 10, 2019 and end on January 27, 2020.

 2) Grades of a "C" average or better in core subjects - core subjects are English, math, science and social studies and evaluated by reviewing the student's transcript.

 Evaluations from the student's current principal, assistant principal or counselor may also be used to determine enrollment in the AMP.

 STEPS OF THE ENROLLMENT PROCESS

 AMP Shadowing Opportunity

 The AMP offers the opportunity for potential students to be partnered with a current AMP student to experience our program up close and personal.
 This 3-hour long opportunity will allow potential students the ability to attend several AMP classes and get a behind-the-scenes look at our experiential laboratories and facilities.
-Shadowing opportunities must be scheduled in advance and are only available on the following dates: November 1, 2018; November 29, 2018; December 13, 2018.
+Shadowing opportunities must be scheduled in advance and are only available on the following dates: November 7, 2019, November 21, 2019, and December 5, 2019.
 We have the capacity to host 15 students on each of the above dates, on a first-come, first-served basis.
-The capacity has been reached for all of the shadowing dates.
+We are at full capacity for all of the shadowing dates.
 Please join us on January 14, 2020 from 5:30pm to 7:30pm for our magnet information session to be held at the Agriscience Magnet Program.